entropicbloom/francesco/content/post-external/pydata-darts/index.md

 ---
 title: PyData Global 2021 - Darts Presentation
-summary: A presentation of the *Darts* open source library from the PyData Global 2021 conference by Francesco Lässig and Julien Herzen.
+summary: \[Presentation\] A presentation of the *Darts* open source library from the PyData Global 2021 conference by Francesco Lässig and Julien Herzen.

 tags:
   - Darts